-- To run the VEN on RHEL6/7, Ubuntu, Debian, SUSE versions, the VEN supports using only hash:net for ipset, used to store a single IP address or the CIDR. - To run the VEN on RHEL 5.x, for every ipset, you can select from two ipset types: iphash, used to store a single IP address, or nethash, used to store a CIDR.
+The primary change to iptables includes the hash used for ipset.
+On the other operating systems, the VEN supports using only one hash for ipset; namely, hash:net.
+This hash can be used to store both a single IP address or the CIDR.

+To run the VEN on RHEL 5.x, for every ipset, you can select from two ipsets; namely, iphash or nethash; iphash is used to store a single IP address and nethash is used to store a CIDR.